 Additional resources are available for both administrators and end users of the CrashPlan app version 5.x.

-- Administrator's Guide To Code42 CrashPlan app Version 5.0.x: Describes how settings in the administration console relate to and impact the CrashPlan app in version 5.0.x
+- Administrator's guide to Code42 CrashPlan app version 5.0.x: Describes how settings in the Code42 console relate to and impact the CrashPlan app in version 5.0.x

-- Upgrading The CrashPlan app To Version 5.0.x: Provides considerations and steps for upgrading to version 5.0.x of the CrashPlan app
+- Upgrade the CrashPlan app to version 5.0.x: Provides considerations and steps for upgrading to version 5.0.x of the CrashPlan app

-- Getting Started Guide: Provides instructions for starting and configuring an initial backup
+- Get started guide: Provides instructions for starting and configuring an initial backup